alvr-org/ALVR/README.md

 Please uninstall any other VR streaming software on your PC.
 This includes versions of ALVR prior to v12.0.

+Install the latest [Visual C++ Redistrubutable x64 package](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
+Do this every time you install a new ALVR version!

 To install ALVR just download and unzip `alvr_server_windows.zip` wherever you want and launch `ALVR.exe`.
 It's important not to move the folder after the first launch.
 To keep settings from a previous installation of ALVR (>=v12.0) you can unzip over the old installation folder.